user18130814200115-2/groffscripts/README.md

 This file sources all modules in the repository.
-The modules should be installed into `/usr/share/groff/current/tmac/modues/` except for `eme.tmac` which should be placed in `/usr/share/groff/current/tmac/`.
+The modules should be installed into `/usr/share/groff/current/tmac/modues/` except for `od.tmac` which should be placed in `/usr/share/groff/current/tmac/`.
-Information on the specific modules can be found in `tmac/README.md`
+Information on the specific modules can be found in `tmac/README.md`.